Facebook Twitter LinkedIn Youtube whatsapp Start Planning for your Financial goals

 What are the gratuity payment rules?

-This can also be called the procedure for applying gratuity:
+It can also be called the procedure for applying for gratuity:

-- The payment can be made in cash, or demand draft or cheque.
+• The payment can be made in cash, demand draft or cheque.

-- You or the legal nominee can complain to the controlling authority (Assistant Labor Commissioner) in case of a dispute due to refusal of an application, or underpayment or failure to make the payment within the period.
+• You or the legal nominee can complain to the controlling authority (Assistant Labour Commissioner) in case of a dispute due to refusal of an application, underpayment or failure to make the payment within the period.

 What forms are to be used in Gratuity?